scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 On the other hand, slow adoption of Intel |R| TBB by Intel |R| MKL suggests to find and evaluate alternative ways such as implementation of restricted subset of OpenMP on top of TBB threads or vice-versa, OpenMP threads used as Intel |R| TBB workers.
 In both cases, we have prototypes with initial experimental data.
-Another approach is suggested by the observation that a moderate oversubscription, such as from two fully subscribed thread pools, does not significantly affect performance of the most workloads.
+Another approach is suggested by the observation that a moderate over-subscription, such as from two fully subscribed thread pools, does not significantly affect performance of the most workloads.
-In this case, solving quadratic oversubscription from running multiple OpenMP regions at the same time should be practical alternative.
+In this case, solving quadratic over-subscription from running multiple OpenMP regions at the same time should be practical alternative.
 Therefore, the solution for that can be as simple as "Global OpenMP Lock" (GOL) or more elaborated inter-process semaphore that coordinates OpenMP threads.